bkiefer/vosk-asr/README.md

 # Running locally for debugging or development

+*DO NOT DO THIS IN A CONDA OR VIRTUAL ENVIRONMENT, THE PYTHON BINARY HAS TO BE THAT OF YOUR NATIVE OS INSTALLATION*

 `pip install` the packages in `requirements.txt`

 Start MQTT broker and vosk kaldi server, if necessary, with `./run_support.sh`